 The manuscript should be written in American English.
 The author should write the full term for each abbreviation at its first use in the title, abstract, keywords and text separately unless the abbreviation is a standard unit of measure.
 The use of acronyms and abbreviations must be kept to a minimum.
 When used, they are defined at first mention, followed by the acronym or abbreviation in parentheses.
 If a brand name is cited, supply the manufacturer’s name and address (city, state, and country).
-Manuscripts will be altered to meet the style guidelines of the Journal of Hematology and Allied Sciences.
+Manuscripts are expected to meet the style guidelines of the Journal of Hematology and Allied Sciences.
 The authors are requested to check the manuscript for spelling, grammar, and punctuation errors before submission.
 Headings and titles must be in sentence case and not in Capitals.

 An abstract is required for all categories of manuscripts.
 The content should not have any subheadings.

 For an Original Research article/Case series, the abstract should be structured and divided into five sections: Objective, Material and Methods, Results, Conclusions and Keywords, not exceeding 300 words.

 For Systematic reviews and Meta-analysis, the abstract may be unstructured/structured.
 If structured, should be divided into five sections: Objective, Material and Methods, Results, Conclusions and Keywords, not exceeding 300 words.